 Performance Considerations

-Now that we’ve outlined the different groupings of tents, we’ll go into how each category performs in terms of durability, weather protection, ventilation, and more.
-It’s important to keep in mind that performance doesn’t drop with weight across the board.
-As a result, you’ll want to be mindful of your priorities and well informed about the possible tradeoffs (or lack thereof) when making your purchase.
+With weight classes covered, below we outline how each category performs in terms of durability, weather protection, ventilation, and more.
+It's important to note that performance doesn’t drop with weight across the board, so be mindful of your priorities and well informed about the possible trade-offs when making your purchase.
+Finally, while we did our best to provide a comprehensive overview, keep in mind there are always exceptions and outliers.

 Interior Space and Livability